Nikki Cousins – Director and Occupational Therapist

 Having grown up in the area, Nikki has returned to the Hunter Valley to raise her own family and start a much needed client centred occupational therapy specialist private practice within the region.

-In her spare time, Nikki’s three sons keep her busy and active.
+In her spare time, Nikki’s partner and three sons keep her busy and active.
 In addition to spending time with friends and family, she also enjoys travel, bushwalking, swimming, gardening and experiencing the many delights of the Hunter Valley.

 Megan Radcliffe – Senior Occupational Therapist